RoniRan542/Thesis-cognitive-science/README.md

-# contextPunishment
+# Learning and decision processes following punishments and the interaction with mood flunctuations
-Here I will upload files for my context punishment experiment.
+Here I will upload files for my punishment-context experiment.